 • Closing costs and moving expenses can reduce net proceeds.

-Takeaway on How to Tap into Your Home Equity Without Refinancing
+Takeaways on Tapping Home Equity Without Refinancing in 2026

 Accessing home equity without refinancing is possible through HELOCs, home equity loans, reverse mortgages, shared equity agreements, and selling the home.
 Each option has unique benefits and drawbacks, making it essential to evaluate personal financial goals before deciding.